openstack/python-novaclient/docs/ref/backup_schedules.rst

 Backup schedules
 ================

-.. currentmodule:: cloudservers
+.. currentmodule:: novaclient

 Rackspace allows scheduling of weekly and/or daily backups for virtual servers.
-You can access these backup schedules either off the API object as :attr:`CloudServers.backup_schedules`, or directly off a particular :class:`Server` instance as :attr:`Server.backup_schedule`.
+You can access these backup schedules either off the API object as :attr:`OpenStack.backup_schedules`, or directly off a particular :class:`Server` instance as :attr:`Server.backup_schedule`.

 Classes